mennetorelli/Plumberz/README.md

   Productivity  87.2% of total user, 84.0% of total elapsed
 ```

-Those are the result of the `wordcountCv3` eexcution, which show that the GC time is much less that the MUT time.
+Those are the result of the `wordcountCv3` execution, which show that the GC time is much less that the MUT time.

 ```
 1,119,052,163,176 bytes allocated in the heap